nanoframework/nanoFramework.IoT.Device/devices/Bq2579x/README.md

-﻿# BQ25792/8 - 5A, 1-4 cell buck-boost charger
+﻿# BQ2579x/BQ25792/BQ25798 - Buck-boost battery charger

+This library supports several Bq2579x devices, namely:

-The BQ25792/8 is a I²C controlled, 1-4-cell, 5-A buck-boost charger.
-The x8 is solar battery charger with dual-input selector and MPPT.
-The x2 has  dual-input selector and USB PD 3.0 OTG output.
+- The BQ25798 is an I²C controlled, 1-4-cell, 5-A buck-boost solar battery charger with dual-input selector and MPPT.
+- The BQ25792 is an I²C controlled, 5-A, 1-4 cell buck-boost charger with dual-input selector and USB PD 3.0 OTG output.

 ## Documentation